gatotbima1104/gatotbima1104/README.md

 I am **Muhamad Gatot**

-A **Junior Developer** who learn new things everyday
+A **Junior Developer** who learn with Tech Stack (React, Vue, Nest)

 Will bring my future all about **coding**

-If you intrest to me, you can check my [Linkedin](https://www.linkedin.com/in/gatot-bima-7b08491aa/) this one.
+If you intrest to me, you can check my [Linkedin](https://www.linkedin.com/in/muhamad-gatot-s-7b08491aa/) this one.

 <p align="left">